 Please enjoy this retro collection of summertime fun… Glenn Przyborski

-This Friday, April 7th, the Rock and Roll Hall of Fame will induct England’s popular 70’s & 80’s rock group, YES.
-Cheering in the audience will be John Brabender, one of the country’s best known political media experts, ad agency owner, frequent contributor on MSNBC and CNN and long-time super-fan of YES.
+On Friday, April 7th, the Rock and Roll Hall of Fame inducted England’s popular 70’s & 80’s rock group, YES.
+Cheering in the audience was John Brabender, one of the country’s best known political media experts, ad agency owner, and long-time super-fan of YES.
 Brabender also led a crusade to get his favorite band inducted into the Rock and Roll Hall of Fame.

 Every once in a while, a project comes along that’s completely different and fun to shoot.
-With hits like “Roundabout”, “Owner of a Lonely Heart”, “Long Distance Runaround” and many more, YES, is truly a major group from the 70’s & 80’s.
+With hits like “Roundabout”, “Owner of a Lonely Heart”, “Long Distance Runaround” and many more, YES, is truly a super group from the 70’s & 80’s.
 Yet they still have a huge, cult-like, devoted following that sells out every performance.

 For the group’s U.S. tour, Brabender asked Glenn Przyborski to direct and photograph several short videos that would play on YES’ concert video screens.
 They were tied to late 70’s nostalgia, including an homage to a scene from the movie “Almost Famous”.
 The videos were played before the band’s performance and to signal the end of intermission.

 The videos were edited at Phenomenon by Thad Christian.
-Michael Goodis created the original sound design.
-John Brabender created and wrote the original concepts.
+John Brabender created the original concepts.